-Chapter 21 requirement Extent of compliance full part no ✓ Identified roles and names for QMS responsibility ✓ (c) Organizational chart available √ 21.05 Established compatibility of QMS with Chapter 21 ✓ 21.06 Mechanisms to ensure effectiveness of the QMS √ (b) Control of the continual improvement process ✓ 21.07 Communication of management about this standard to staff (a) √ (b) The PCT Guidelines are in line with the Authority's QMS ✓ 21.08 Management reviews take place (a) Quality objectives are reviewed √ (b) ✓ Communication of quality objectives throughout the Authority (c) ✓ 21.09 Performance of a yearly internal review of the QMS in/to (b) determine the extent to which the QMS in based on Chapter ✓ ✓ determine the extent to which S&E complies with PCT ✓ Guidelines √ (c) an objective and transparent way (d) ✓ using input incl. information according paragraph 21.24 √ (e) recording the results ✓ 21.10 Assurance to monitor and adapt to actual workload (i) Infrastructure in place to ensure that a quantity of staff ✓ sufficient to deal with the inflow of work √ (a) √ which maintains tech. qualifications to S&E in all technical (b) fields ✓ which maintains the language facilities to understand (c) languages according to Rule 34 Infrastructure to provide a quantity of skilled administrative (ii) staff √ at a level to support the technically qualified staff (a) ✓ (b) for the documentation records ✓ (iii) Ensuring appropriate equipment to carry out S&E ✓ Ensuring documentation accord. to Rule 34 (iv) ✓ Instructions to help staff understand and act accord. the (v) (a) quality criteria and standards
+Chapter 21 requirement Extent of compliance full part no √ Organizational chart available ✓ 21.05 Established compatibility of QMS with Chapter 21 ✓ 21.06 Mechanisms to ensure effectiveness of the QMS ✓ (b) Control of the continual improvement process ✓ 21.07 Communication of management about this standard to staff (a) ✓ The PCT Guidelines are in line with the Authority's QMS (b) ✓ 21.08 Management reviews take place (a) ✓ Quality objectives are reviewed (b) √ Communication of quality objectives throughout the Authority (c) ✓ 21.09 Performance of a yearly internal review of the QMS in/to (a) determine the extent to which the QMS in based on Chapter ✓ (b) determine the extent to which S&E complies with PCT ✓ Guidelines an objective and transparent way √ (c) √ using input incl. information according paragraph 21.24 (d) ✓ (e) recording the results √ 21.10 Assurance to monitor and adapt to actual workload (i) Infrastructure in place to ensure that a quantity of staff ✓ sufficient to deal with the inflow of work √ (a) which maintains tech. qualifications to S&E in all technical ✓ (b) fields √ which maintains the language facilities to understand languages according to Rule 34 Infrastructure to provide a quantity of skilled administrative (ii) staff ✓ at a level to support the technically qualified staff (a) √ for the documentation records (b) ✓ (iii) Ensuring appropriate equipment to carry out S&E ✓ (iv) Ensuring documentation accord. to Rule 34 ✓ Instructions to help staff understand and act accord. the (v) (a) quality criteria and standards Instructions to follow work procedures accurately and they (b) are kept up-to-date.